MicrosoftDocs/quantum-docs-pr/articles/quickstarts/install-python.md

 - Install [VS Code](https://code.visualstudio.com/download) (Windows, Linux and Mac).
 - Install the [QDK extension for VS Code](https://marketplace.visualstudio.com/items?itemName=quantum.quantum-devkit-vscode).

 If you would like to use a different editor, the instructions above have you all set.

-If you would like to use a different editor, the instructions above have you all set.

 ## Write your first Q# program